vindarel/demo-web-live-reload/README.md

 Bonus points:

 - after a git pull, the (Djula) templates are automatically updated.
-No operation is needed to see them live.
+No operation is needed to see them live. (you can disable this by pushing `:djula-prod` into the features set)
 - you'll understand and appreciate the difference between `defparameter` and `defvar`.
 Imagine you declare a variable with `(defparameter *data* nil)` and you populate it with some heavy